bartonlp/site-class/README.md

 $h can have 'title', 'desc', 'banner' and a couple of other less used options.
 $b is for the footer or bottom.
 I usually just pass a &lt;hr&gt; but you can also pass a 'msg', 'msg1', 'msg2' etc. I usually put things into the 'footerFile' but on occasions a page needs something extra.
-This method ends up calling getPageHead, getBanner(), getFooter().
+This method calls getPageHead(), getBanner(), getFooter().
 * public function getPageTop($header, $banner=null, $bodytag=null)
 * public function getDoctype()
 * public function getPageHead(/*$title, $desc=null, $extra=null, $doctype, $lang*/)
 * public function getBanner($mainTitle, $nonav=false, $bodytag=null)
 * public function getFooter(/* mixed */)
 * public function __toString()
-* A number of 'protected' methods that can be used in a child class.
+* A number of 'protected' methods and properties that can be used in a child class.

 ## Database methods: